arbaelbarca/TimeAndDatePicker/README.md

 # TimeAndDatePicker

-The following stages to start this library to use now must be Androidx
+The following stages to start this library to use now must be Androidx and Mininimum SDK 16

 How to
 To get a Git project into your build: